kindelia/Kindelia/README.md

 have no exploits, but Ethereum's underlying processor, the EVM, make these too expensive to be viable.
 By leveraging a functional virtual machine, the HVM, Kindelia is able to run formally verified DApps cheaply and efficiently.
-Moreover, extensive low-level optimizations let it sustain a extremelly high layer-1 throughput, compared to alternatives.
+Moreover, extensive low-level optimizations let it sustain an extremelly high layer-1 throughput, compared to alternatives.
 Finally, Kindelia has no built-in token, and, thus, isn't a cryptocurrency; instead, it is merely a peer-to-peer computer capable of hosting secure functional programs.